John Roest

 run_realtime()

-With relatively little code, YOLO enables you to build a powerful and extensible object detection system.
-By combining clear abstractions, strong typing, and a clean separation of concerns, this drone detector goes beyond a simple demo and serves as a solid foundation for real‑world computer vision applications.
+With relatively little code, YOLO enables a powerful and extensible object detection system.
+By combining explicit data modeling, type safety, and a clean separation between detection, visualization, and output, this drone detector serves as a solid foundation for real‑world computer vision applications.

-YOLO is not just an impressive model, it is a practical tool for engineers who want to put computer vision to work.
+YOLO is not just an impressive model—it is a practical tool for engineers who want to put computer vision to use.